 Editor’s Note: The JetBlue Plus Card offer mentioned in this article is expired and is no longer available through our site

 Potential Savings: from $50 for a free checked bag on one round-trip flight to other benefits each year, such as, 50% savings on eligible inflight purchases like cocktails and food, could offset the $99 annual fee.
 Tip: applicable overweight and excess baggage fees will apply.
 Terms and conditions apply.

 Some hotel co-branded credit cards offer a free night stay each year.
 Like airline cards, hotel cards that offer freebies normally come with an annual fee.
 Many cost less than $100 per year.
 The free night benefit can be worth two to three times that annual fee amount, depending on the location and time of year you travel.
 The free night may be further complemented by higher status in the hotel’s frequent traveler program, which can include free Wi-Fi, early check-in or other perks.

-To continue the savings, look for a credit card that offer bonus points or statement credits for ground transportation.
+To continue the savings, you can look for a credit card that offer bonus points or other perks.

 5. Bonus: Other Ways Travel Credit Cards Help You Save Money

 Here are a few more ways a travel credit card can save you money:

 Introductory 0% Annual Percent Rate (APR).
 While it is always a best practice to pay your credit card off in full each month, if you do get stuck in a pinch some travel credit cards offer 0% introductory APR on balance transfers to qualifying cardholders for a set period of time.

 Large bonuses.
 Many travel rewards cards offer bonus points to eligible new cardholders.
 In most cases, you need to spend a certain amount on purchases on the card within a set period of time.
 Typically, the larger the bonus, the more you have to spend on the card.
 Make sure when you evaluate cards that you can meet the minimum spending requirement to get the bonus.